WMD-group/SMACT/docs/getting_started.rst

     pip install smact

-Alternatively, the latest master branch from the Git repo can be installed using:
+Alternatively, the latest version from the default branch of the Git repo can be installed using:

 .. code::